Al Francesco: The Big Player

-Success for a card counter was not only in the strategy and discipline of their counting method, but in evading detection by the dealers, the pit bosses, and casino security.
-And one day, while playing blackjack with his brother in Lake Tahoe, Francesco devised an ingenious new approach to his decades old problem.
-While casinos were vigilant against single players who would fluctuate their betting habits throughout the game, indicating a card counter, they hadn't considered several individuals betting in a coordinated way.
-Francesco's brother, also a skilled card counter, was playing blackjack and betting $1 per hand and upping his bet to $5 when he felt the remaining deck held an advantaged count for him.
-Francesco, standing nearby, would watch for his brother's signal, and then join mid-game by backing his brother's bet with an even larger wager of his own.
-To the casino, Francesco was simply a fortunate passerby who played a lucky hand.
-But Francesco knew he was onto something bigger.
+Success for a card counter depended not only on strategy and discipline, but also on avoiding detection by dealers, pit bosses, and casino security.

+During a blackjack game in Lake Tahoe, Francesco developed an alternative approach.
+Casinos often monitored individual players for fluctuating betting patterns associated with card counting, but did not always account for coordinated play between multiple individuals.
+In this approach, Francesco's brother was playing blackjack and betting $1 per hand and upping his bet to $5 when he felt the remaining deck held an advantaged count for him.

+To casino staff, Francesco appeared to be an independent player joining the game, while the coordinated betting strategy allowed them to act on advantageous counts.

 Throughout the 1970s, Francesco recruited, interviewed, tested, and trained dozens of card counters, utilizing the Revere Advanced Point Count System.
 He determined the optimal team size was seven members; six card counters, and one "big player" to step in with large wagers when the odds favored him.
 From 1971 to 1977, Francesco's teams traveled to casinos all over the world: Las Vegas, France, the Bahamas, Panama, Korea, Monte Carlo, and more, and won millions.